Know Your Timeline

 1

-- Consider applying for the UK Summer Fulbright Institute
+- Consider applying for the UK Summer Institutes

 2

-- Engage in research and independent study opportunities
+- Engage in research, creative projects, and independent study opportunities.

-- Apply for fellowships or scholarships from your department, college, as well as nationally competitive awards such as the Goldwater and Udall
+- Apply for fellowships or scholarships from your department, college, as well as nationally competitive awards that fit with your interests and career goals, such as the Goldwater or Udall.

-- Studying a foreign language?
-Check out the Critical Language Scholarship
+- Studying a foreign language and want to learn it faster?
+Check out the Critical Language Scholarship.

 3

-If you are interested in one of the following opportunities for the academic year following graduation, plan to work with OEF on your application the summer before your final year of college: the Fulbright Grant, Rhodes Scholarship, Marshall Scholarship, Mitchell Scholarship, Churchill Scholarship, Pickering Foreign Affairs Fellowship, Rangel International Affairs Fellowship, Schwarzman Scholarship, Knight-Hennessy Scholars, or the Gates Cambridge Scholarship.
+If you are interested in one of the fellowship opportunities on our list for the academic year following your UIC graduation, you should plan to work with UREF on your application during the summer before your final year of college: the Fulbright Grant, Rhodes Scholarship, Marshall Scholarship, Mitchell Scholarship, Churchill Scholarship, Soros Fellowship, Pickering Foreign Affairs Fellowship, Rangel International Affairs Fellowship, Schwarzman Scholarship, Knight-Hennessy Scholars, and the Gates Cambridge Scholarship are those for which we strongly encourage you to work with us through the summer.

-- Complete a thesis or other major project or independent study project that is of interest to you
+- Complete a thesis/capstone or other major independent study project that is meaningful and of interest to you.

 - Interested in a career in public service?
-Your third year is the time to consider pursuing the Truman Scholarship
+Your third year is the time to apply for the Truman Scholarship.

 4

-- Maintain your relationships with advisors and faculty throughout this year
+- Maintain and build your relationships with advisors and faculty throughout this year.

 - Thinking about graduate school?
-Consider the James Madison Scholarship, the Soros Fellowship for New Americans, or the National Science Foundation Graduate Research Fellowship
+Consider the James Madison Scholarship, the Soros Fellowship for New Americans, the Rangel International Affairs Graduate Fellowship, or the National Science Foundation Graduate Research Fellowship.
+There are many more fellowships that fund graduate study on our listing page.